 What Is A Nursing Pillow

-Not every mother needs a nursing pillow, but it can definitely be a lifesaver for many.
+While you don’t necessarily need a nursing pillow, it can definitely be a lifesaver for many new moms.

 Nursing pillows are typically firmer than regular bed pillows which gives baby more support and positions them at just the right height for feeding (right at the breast).

 With the pillow holding the baby up, it can take the strain off the mother’s back, neck, and shoulders when breastfeeding.